 Existential threats are plentiful in the modern age.
-Once upon a time, humans could count their threats on the one hand.
+Once upon a time, humans could count their threats on one hand.
 The threats of antiquity were tangible and easy to understand.
 Wild animals, poisonous lifeforms, a nearby village, and sharp rocks were the threats of the day.

-In the modern era, we can indulge in fear of losing all our wealth at the drop of a hat, a nuclear bomb dropping, a worldwide pandemic, and a multitude of other threats we read about in the news.
+In the modern era, we can indulge in the fear of losing all our wealth at the drop of a hat, a nuclear bomb dropping, a worldwide pandemic, and a multitude of other threats we read about in the news.
 I wonder what this is doing to human psychology.

 Fear drenches our societies.
 It’s easy to find people claiming that society will crumble at any moment.
 These people claim that we are on the precipice of a complete societal breakdown.
 We watch television shows that illustrate doomsday scenarios and watch heroes struggle to stop them.
 We fear for our children’s future and hope that a climate disaster will not befall them and ourselves.
 We hope we stay alive even when we’ve made it halfway through our existence.
 Fear is the mind-killer.